chris-townsend/PP4-Kitchen_Tales/README.md

 ### User Authentication

-- Django's LoginRequiredMixin is used to ensure that any requests to access secure pages by unauthenticated users are forwarded to the login page.
+Django's LoginRequiredMixin is utilized to ensure that any requests to access secure pages by unauthenticated users are redirected to the login page, this helps to keep the site secure.

 ### Form Validation

-A warning will appear to the user advising them of the field that caused the issue if inaccurate or empty data is added to a form, which will prevent the form from submitting.
+A warning message will appear to the user when inaccurate or empty data is entered into a form, identifying the specific field that caused the issue.
+This prevents the form from being submitted until the issue is resolved, ensuring that only accurate and complete data is processed.

 ### Database Security

 The secret keys and Database url are stored in the env.py file to prevent any unwanted connections to the database and this was set up prior to the first push to Github to ensure security was met.

-Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.
-The purpose of the CSRF tokens help protect against CSRF attacks by making it difficult for an attacker to construct a valid request on behalf of the victim.
-As the attacker has no way of predicting the correct value for the CSRF token, they won't be able to include it in the malicious request.
+Cross-Site Request Forgery (CSRF) tokens were implemented on all forms throughout the site to protect against CSRF attacks.
+These tokens make it difficult for an attacker to construct a valid request on behalf of a victim by including a unique, unpredictable value that the attacker cannot guess.
+This helps ensure that only legitimate requests are processed, improving the security of the site.

-### Custom error pages:
+### Custom error pages

-Custom Error Pages were created to give the user more information on the error and to provide them with buttons to guide them back to the site.
+Custom error pages were designed to give users more information about the error they encountered and provide them with buttons to guide them back to the site, improving the user experience.

 - 403 Page Forbidden - Looks like you're trying to access forbidden content.
 Please sign in to the correct account.
 - 404 Page Not Found - The page you're looking for doesn't exist.
-- 500 Server Error - Kitchen Tales is currently unable to handle this request
+- 500 Server Error - Kitchen Tales is currently unable to handle this request.

 [Back to top ⇧](#kitchen-tales)